 Unfortunately, during divorce proceedings, the true character of many spouses is brought to the surface.
 In times of anger, physical violence may occur.
 If you find yourself in the unfortunate situation of fearing for the safety of yourself or your children, it is imperative you seek immediate protection.
-In order to protect yourself from future harm contact your Tallahassee Divorce Attorney who may seek a Restraining Order or Petition for Injunction for Protection from Domestic Violence.
+In order to protect yourself from future harm contact your Florida Divorce Attorney who may seek a Restraining Order or Petition for Injunction for Protection from Domestic Violence.

 These injunctions may be sought by any party who “is either a victim of domestic violence… or has reasonable cause to believe he or she is in imminent danger of becoming the victim of any act of domestic violence.”
 741.30 The injunction may cover yourself, or it may be sought by family or household members.
 Further, if you have a pending divorce proceeding, this does not bar you from seeking an injunction.
 However, you must note in the petition the pending divorce action.